agda/agda/doc/user-manual/language/lexical-structure.rst

 ~~~~~~~

 Pragmas are special comments enclosed in ``{-#`` and ``#-}`` that have special
 meaning to the system.
-See :doc:`pragmas` for a full list of pragmas.
+See :ref:`pragmas` for a full list of pragmas.

 .. _lexical-structure-layout: